systopia/funding/docs/usage/usage-funding-admins.md

 # Usage for administrators

-This section describes necessary administrative tasks besides the initial [installation](../administration/installation.md) and [configuration](../administration/configuration.md).
+This section describes necessary administrative tasks besides the initial [installation](../administration/installation.md) and [necessary adjustments](../administration/necessary-adjustments.md).

 ## Create a new Funding Program